ArtifexSoftware/ghostpdl/demos/java/gsviewer/README.txt

-This project is a viewer is designed to load PDF documents, but can also load other files like PostScript files and distill them into a PDF document to be opened.
+This project is a viewer designed to load PDF documents, but will also view other file types (like PostScript, XPS or PCL) by distilling them into PDF documents first.

 When the document is first loaded, every page is rendered at a low resolution.
 These will be displayed as thumbnails on the left side.
-All loadingg is done in the com.artifex.gsjava.Document class.
+All loading is done in the com.artifex.gsjava.Document class.
 As the user changes the position of the viewport, the viewer will dynamically load high resolution images based on what page the user is viewing.
 This is done in the